 #2: Behind a curtain

 Vastu experts recommend setting your place of prayer apart from the rest of your home.
 But what if you cannot have a dedicated pooja room?
 Consider setting the space apart with curtains or a jaali panel.
 Your modern pooja room would look elegant against a background of dark wooden laminate.
 Consider a design that comes equipped with ample storage for pooja samagri.
 You can further decorate it with lamps and drapes in gold and copper tones to embellish the zone.
 Don’t forget to add curtains to preserve the divinity of the space!

 A backlit jaali panel adds a traditional touch to your place of prayer.
 It amps up even a simple mandir unit with a platform for your gods.
 This could be all you need to make your pooja room complete!

 #2: Chic and modern

 Want to keep it basic and modern?
-Opt for a wooden facade and combine it with a white jaali background.
-Additionally, brass bells and lamps have been added for embellishment.
+Opt for a white pooja unit and combine it with a white jaali background.
+Additionally, brass lamps have been added for embellishment.

-Need something more compact, without compromising on style?
+Need something more small, without compromising on style?

 #1: Fit it into a nook